 Save the result as <sec-lastname-form-animation.mp4>.

-Optionally, you can add an audio track.
+Optionally, you can add an audio track in post-production.
 Files are also acceptable in the .mov format.

 Final animation is due in AW Express at class 7a on Tuesday 2/20.